esthy07/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 9-divide_and_rule prints the results of POWER divided by DIVIDE followed by a new line
+File 10-love_exponent_breath display the resultof BREATH to the power love